 Thinking of the precarious nature of life lends us some perspective.
 When we're reminded of our mortality, we're not so concerned about that spat with our spouse, our love handles, or a cracked iPhone screen.
 The "little things" stay little.

 3. Thinking about death helps us appreciate the present and be mindful.

 If today were the last day of your life, you might react differently to rush-hour traffic or your "boring" job.
 You might find yourself savoring (or at least not hating) moments that were previously uncomfortable.
-Next time you find yourself reacting to an difficult feeling, think about how it might be different if you were just told you had two months/weeks/days left to live.
+Next time you find yourself reacting to a difficult feeling, think about how it might be different if you were just told you had two months, weeks, or days left to live.